Study Abroad Grant

 GPA: All applicants must be an honors student in good standing, including the 3.500 cumulative GPA (3.330 minimum for architecture students after their fifth semester), at time of application, award notification, and departure.
 Failure to maintain a 3.500 cumulative GPA will result in your funds being revoked.

-- By the time of application, you must have completed at least six honors hours from the University of Arkansas - Fayetteville.
-The only exception is for first-semester freshmen or first-semester transfer students, as long as you are enrolled in at least three honors hours in the semester of application (first semester on campus) and at least another three honors hours in the next semester (second semester on campus).
+Honors Hours: By the time of application, you must have completed at least six honors hours from the University of Arkansas - Fayetteville.
+The only exception is for first-semester freshmen or first-semester transfer students, as long as you are enrolled in at least three honors hours in the semester of application (first semester on campus) and complete a total of six honors hours by the end of your second semester on campus.

 Note: Honors credit earned from AP courses do not count towards these minimum honors hours requirements.